Tayef-Shah/ottercart/README.md

 ### Steps to set up a development environment for Otter Cart

+> ...
+Coming soon ...

 ## Version Control Practices

+> ...
+Coming Soon ...

 ## API Reference
 Refer to the links below to see the variety of API's Otter Cart uses to provide the unique service it does.

-* API to check for users location - [Geolocation](https://developers.google.com/maps/documentation/javascript/geolocation#DetectingUserLocation)\
+* API to check for users location - [Geolocation](https://developers.google.com/maps/documentation/javascript/geolocation#DetectingUserLocation)
-* API to convert addresses into latitude and longtitude - [Geocoding service](https://developers.google.com/maps/documentation/javascript/geocoding)\
+* API to convert addresses into latitude and longtitude - [Geocoding service](https://developers.google.com/maps/documentation/javascript/geocoding)
 * Amazon Customer Profile LWA - [Customer Profile](https://developer.amazon.com/docs/login-with-amazon/customer-profile.html)

 ### API Key Protection
 These are the following policies which are practiced by the Otter Cart developer team to ensure the security of the API keys used in the application.

+> ...
+Coming soon ...

 ## Testing
 Otter Cart is currently tested manually using the Chrome Extentions Management Page to load new versions onto the browser.